bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ## Vehicle Detection & Tracking

-### Using Computer Vision to Classify, Detect, and Track Vehicles on Roadways
+### Using Computer Vision and Machine Learning to Detect and Track Vehicles on Roadways

 ---